wachaon/markdown-translate/docs/README.en.md

 # *markdown-translate*

-*markdown-translate* is *wes library* that translates while preserving *markdown* formatting.
+*markdown-translate* is a library for [*wes*](https://github.com/wachaon/wes) to translate while maintaining *markdown* formatting.

-The original text of this [*README*](/README.md) will be in Japanese.
+The original text of this *README* is in Japanese.
 Texts other than Japanese will be machine translated.
 For texts in other languages, please select from the options below.

 *   [*日本語*](/README.md)
 *   [*English*](/docs/README.en.md)